 For less valuable clients outside your target market segments, what will your approach be?
 If they don't have the potential to become more valuable, your aim is probably to maintain the relationship at low cost.

-"The internet continues to be a spectacular opportunity to market your firm to a niche market"
+"Year after year, the internet continues to be a spectacular opportunity to market your firm to a niche market."

 Jon Davies, vice president, Travelers